dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

         }

         <#
-            If test cases are defined in a variabel then the variable is not allowed to be inside a Before*-block because then it is not executed during Discovery when the test cases are evaluated.
+            If test cases are defined in a variable then the variable is not allowed to be inside a Before*-block because then it is not executed during Discovery when the test cases are evaluated.
 Correct placement of these variables are inside